Multiple $\wp$-Functions and Their Applications: Introduction

 \section{Introduction}

 The purpose of this paper is to introduce and study the \emph{multiple $\wp$-function}, which can be viewed as a nested generalization of Weierstrass's $\wp$-function.
-This is defined for positive integers $k_1,\dots,k_r\ge2$ and $\tau\in\HH$ as an iterated multiple sum by
+This is defined for a non-negative integer $r\ge0$, positive integers $k_1,\dots,k_r\ge2$ and $\tau\in\HH$ as an iterated multiple sum by